 Now write a 40 word description of your best friend.
 When you have completed it, underline all the descriptive words you have used.
-The same of

 Looking at verbs

 Verbs are words that tell us what a person or a thing is doing.